imAdhi275/convolution-neural-network/README.md

 Here’s a structured version of what the code might look like:

 Import Libraries

-Load and Normalize Data
+Load and Normalize Data,
-Visualize Sample Images
+Visualize Sample Images,
-Build the CNN Model
+Build the CNN Model,
-Compile the Model
+Compile the Model,
-Train the Model
+Train the Model,
-Evaluate the Model
+Evaluate the Model.

 Result
 Test Accuracy: 0.9866 (0.99)